 Treatment Options That Can Relieve Melasma

-In recent years dark patches on skin treatment has achieved tremendous success.
-There are many good treatments for getting rid of hyper pigmentation.
+In recent years dark patches on skin treatment have achieved tremendous success.
+There are many suitable treatments for getting rid of hyperpigmentation.

 1. Stop hormonal contraception

-Since melasma is usually caused by changes in estrogen and / or progesterone levels stopping hormonal birth control pills and IUDs can often be a good first step.
+Since changes in estrogen and progesterone levels usually cause melasma, stopping hormonal birth control pills and IUDs can often be an excellent first step.